geeknik/content-aware-ad-blocker/README.md

  * we're updating and refactoring the code
  * we're training new models on up-to-date data

+ Known Issues:
+ * Extension doesn't save state when you unblock a url

 Original Project for Chrome:
 https://github.com/yiransheng/content-aware-ad-blocker